smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 #
 * gsnyc helps if a games fps is unstable and fluctuates around 70-130 fps because 130 fps as the lowest fluctiation would be harder to notice
 * latency is: Input → Game logic → GPU → Display → Your eyes
-* blur busters recommend force on vsync in nvcpl so when sync goes below or above monitor supported gsync hz it will still only show synced frames (test this may help LFC)
+* blur busters recommend force on vsync in NvCpl so when sync goes below or above monitor supported gsync hz it will still only show synced frames (test this may help LFC)
 * ULMB2 backlight strobing on some monitors with gsnyc (ULMB1 killed brightness, ULMB2 is just the best IPS tech use it if you have it)
 * DyAc(1/2) fastest TN panel stuff
 #